 This hardy evergreen shines in the world of trees with its rapid growth rate, towering height, and year-round privacy.
 Known scientifically as Thuja picea, ‘Green Giant,’ this Arborvitae stands tall against pests and diseases, making it a low-maintenance choice for homeowners.

 Its thick green foliage provides an excellent natural shade while acting as an effective windbreaker and noise barrier.
-Green Giant Arborvitae is suitable for every soil condition and only asks for good sun exposure to reach its full potential – a perfect companion near your house!
+Green Giant Arborvitae is suitable for every soil condition and only requires good sun exposure to reach its full potential – a perfect companion near your house!

 Features & Benefits